Appealing an Administrative Citation

 How To File a Petition for Review

-You must mail or hand-deliver a written petition to the Board of Public Health & Environment at 101 W Colfax Ave, Suite 800, Denver, Colorado 80202, Attn: Administrative Hearing Case Manager.
 A filing fee of $25.00 is required, payable to the Manager of Finance.
+If mailed, the filing fee must be paid by check or money order.
+If hand delivered, the filing fee must be the exact amount (no change available).
 The filing fee is non-refundable, even if the citation is dismissed on appeal.
-You must submit your petition within 30 days of the date the Administrative Citation was served.
+You must submit your petition and filing fee within 30 days of the date the notice, order, or citation was served.
 You are served with a citation on the date that it was either personally delivered to you by an enforcement official or the date on the Administrative Citation letter that you received in the mail.

 No particular form is required, but a petition must: